kendraio/kendraio-app/README.md

 `npm run test:retest_on_change` will re-run unit and E2E tests automatically upon file changes, but it needs a running server.

-`npm run test:autorun` is good for automatically running unit and E2E tests ONCE, using an already running server.
+`npm run test:autorun` is good for automatically running unit and existing E2E tests ONCE, using an already running server.

+## Running Playwright browser tests

+New, Playwright tests live in `playwright/`.
+Run them with the directory path so Playwright does not also discover Angular/Jasmine specs under `src/app`:

+`npx playwright test playwright --browser=chromium --reporter=list`

+For targeted debugging, run a single spec:

+`npx playwright test playwright/spec-name.spec.ts --browser=chromium --reporter=list`

 # Running tests in a container